NicolasDelCore/FirstWebsite/README.md

 # FirstWebsite
 This is a site that I've created using HTML (and little to no CSS) after completing a basic HTML.
 Important: Open in Chrome.
-(I saw some problems from Edge and my cellphone's native browser.. mainly the CSS is not loading afaik).
+(I saw some problems from Edge and my cellphone's native browser.. mainly the CSS not loading).

 (CURRENT) Site version 1.01.
 -Removed stylying from the HTML files and passed it to an independant CSS file.